114 Arbury Road, Cambridge, CB4 2JG

 Sorry, we're currently closed.
 Please call NHS 111

-We have a dedicated prescription team to deal with all prescription and medication issues, they are here Monday to Friday between 9:00am and 5:00pm (closed for lunch between 1:00pm & 2:00pm).
-They are available to speak to directly by calling them on 01223 321 673.
+The prescription team are available Monday to Friday between 9:30am – 12.30am.
+They are available to speak to directly by calling them on 01223 364433 option 3.

 Repeat prescriptions can be requested in the following ways: